 Note: If the vehicle was purchased within the past 60 days, the new owner is not required to show proof of payment of HVUT for the issuance of the first registration.

-For further information on IRP requirements, please see FAQ’s about IRP on the DHSMV website.
+For more information on IRP requirements, please see FAQs about IRP.
 A detailed IRP Trucking Manual is also available.

 IRP vehicles are commercial motor vehicles engaged in interstate travel (traveling between Florida and any other state).
-These vehicles must display apportioned license plates, which are issued by the Bureau of Motor Carrier Services (MCS) in Tallahassee.
-Application for apportioned license plates are made on HSMV form 85900, which includes instructions.
-Application forms and information are available att DHSMV’s online forms page.
+These vehicles must display apportioned license plates, which are issued by the Bureau of Motor Carrier Services in Tallahassee.
+Application for apportioned license plates must be made on HSMV form 85900, which includes instructions.
+Application forms and additional information are available on the Florida Department of Highway Safety and Motor Vehicles’ online forms page.
 All applications, renewals, additions, and corrections for apportioned license plates should be submitted to:

 Division of Motor Vehicles